jeffrafter/jeffrafter.github.io/content/blog/releasing-github-actions/index.md

 name: honk
 description: "Checks to see if a comment contains 'Honk', otherwise deletes it"
 author: '@jeffrafter'
+inputs:
+  token:
+    description: >
+      GitHub token used to create and remove comments.
+By default, this uses the repository token provided by GitHub Actions.
+You can customize the user by replacing this token with a user token which has write-access to your repository.
+Note that the token will be accessible to all repository collaborators.
+    default: ${{ github.token }}
 runs:
   using: 'node12'
-  main: './honk.js'
+  main: './dist/index.js'
 ```

 There are [more configuration options available](https://help.github.com/en/articles/metadata-syntax-for-github-actions) for actions but this represents the minimum amount needed to run.
-Specifically, it gives the action a name (which does not need to match the name of our TypeScript file) and points to the the code `./honk.js`.
-Unfortunately, we don't yet have a file called `honk.js`, we have a file called `honk.ts`.
+Specifically, it gives the action a name (which does not need to match the name of our TypeScript file) and points to the the code `./dist/index.js`.
+Unfortunately, we don't yet have a file called `dist/index.js`, we only have a file called `honk.ts`.
 GitHub Actions have built-in support for JavaScript and cannot run TypeScript directly.
 Because of this we will need to _transpile_ our TypeScript to JavaScript before it can be run.
 We'll do this as part of our release step.

+We've also included an input for our `token` which defaults to the repository token provided by the GitHub Actions runner.
+By using an input (instead of an environment variable) we simplify the configuration for workflows that use our action.[^joshmgross] By default the workflow doesn't need to include any value.
+Individual workflows can be customized by overriding the default and setting an input (generally, by using a token stored in the repository's secrets).

+[^joshmgross]: Previously, I would use an environment variable out of habit.
+[Josh Gross](https://github.com/joshmgross) showed me this trick.
+Not only can you have default values (as we've done here), but you can add documentation for users that will appear in the workflow editor (when you publish your action in the marketplace).

+For more information on creating secrets, see [Creating and using encrypted secrets](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets).

+For more information on using secrets and tokens for authentication, see [Authenticating with the github token](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/authenticating-with-the-github_token).[^security]

+[^security]: Be careful when using [personal access tokens](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) as secrets.
+Because GitHub Actions have the ability to read your repository secrets, any collaborator could steal your token by modifying the workflow and exfiltrating the secret.
+If the token you've included in your secrets has a broad set of permissions this can be very dangerous.

 # Releasing a GitHub Action